P3 peptide: Properties

 Energy plays a very important role in p3 peptides.
 While Aβ models have a strong negative energy, p3 oligomeric models have a positive one.
 Another characteristic that must be pointed out is that p3 peptides have more solvent-exposed hydrophobic surfaces (60%) than Aβ oligomers do (20%), so buried surface areas are not as big within p3 oligomers (30%) as they are within Aβ oligomers.
 These evidences show that the expected energy of the Aβ-based oligomeric models of p3 is always positive and that these models expose hydrophobic patches to the solvent and bury a small proportion of their accessible surface within the oligomeric intermediates.
 Having these facts into account, we can state that p3 oligomers' existence is thermodynamically unfavourable, which suggests that the p3 peptide cannot form stable soluble oligomers in the same way Aβ does.
 Solution of p3 cannot assemble into stable oligomers as Aβ1–42 in the same concentration does.
-Therefore, if it is very possible that p3 could not last long by itself, evolving rapidly into fibrillar forms that hide exposed hydrophobic patches.
+Therefore, it is very possible that p3 could not last long by itself, evolving rapidly into fibrillar forms that hide exposed hydrophobic patches.

 p3 peptides have been analyzed in some researches with Western blot techniques.
 Primary antibodies were used to recognize Aβ1–16 residues.
-Unexpectedly, it was found out that the residues did not show any signal.
+Unexpectedly, it was discovered that the residues did not show any signal.
 This confirms the absence of N-terminal domain Aβ1-16 in p3 peptides.